paperai/htmlanno/README.md

 Then, run the following commands:
 ```
 npm install
-npm run build
+npm run publish:latest
 ```
-where the output is on `docs/`, and you can access HTMLAnno via `docs/index.html`.
+and you can access HTMLAnno via `docs/latest/index.html`.

 For developing,
 ```